vanilophp/docs/links.md

 ### Peer Relationship

-The linked model entries are peers, they're in an equal relationship.
+Models can be added as each-other's links.
+The linked model entries are peers, they're in an equal, and **omni-directional** relationship.

+Omni-directional means that if **'Laptop Blue'** is a`color` variant of **'Laptop Green'**, then if **'Laptop Red'** gets added as a `color` variant to 'Laptop Green', then it automatically becomes the color variant of 'Laptop Blue' as well.

-> In future releases, there might be unidirectional links between models,
+> In future releases, there might be **unidirectional links** between models,
 > eg. "White T-shirt" is linked as "Recommended" to "Blue Jeans", but
 > not reverse, ie. the blue jeans isn't recommended at the T-shirt

-Linked models can be added to each-other on a "relation" basis, ie. if **'Laptop Blue'** is a`color` variant of **'Laptop Green'**, then if **'Laptop Red'** gets added as a `color` variant to 'Laptop Green', then it automatically becomes the color variant of 'Laptop Blue' as well.

 > Read more about [Product Variants](product-variants.md).